sachinwacs/Sales-Analysis-Dashboard/README.md

 # Sales Analysis Dashboard

 ## Project Overview
-This Sales Analysis Dashboard provides a comprehensive overview of sales.
+This Sales Analysis Dashboard provides a comprehensive overview of sales for Awesome Chocolate Company from January 2023 to September 2024.
-The dashboard is designed to help stakeholders monitor key business metrics and evaluate sales data for better data-driven decision-making.
+It is designed to help stakeholders monitor key business metrics and analyse sales data to support data-driven decision-making.

 ## Objectives
 - Analyse overall shipments, box counts, sales, costs, and profits